ga6198/code2vec/README.md

 # Code2vec

+Training w/ train.sh seems to fail if a file does not have a function

 A neural network for learning distributed representations of code.
 This is an official implementation of the model described in: